marnee01/mderider-ApplicationConfigs/README.md

+# mderider-SomeApplication1
-A repo for sample spring cloud config server properties files.
+Sample repo for spring cloud config server properties for an application called "SomeApplication1"